ericjanto/notes-publisher/content/notes/iaml-lecture.md

       - K-means
     - Soft clustering: clusters may overlap
       - Strength of association between clusters and instances
-- Probabilisically-grounded way of doing soft clustering
+- Probabilistically-grounded way of doing soft clustering
   - Means we're using probabilistic models
   - Each cluster corresponds to a probability distribution in our d-dimensional space
   - And the points are viewed as samples from that probabilitiy distribution